 First, the defendant [discharged]2 the plaintiff; and

-Second, the plaintiff’s (sex) was a determining factor in the defendant’s decision.
+Second, the plaintiff’s (describe the protected class, e.g. sex) was a determining factor in the defendant’s decision.

 Your verdict must be for the defendant if any of the above elements has not been proved.

-“(Sex) was a determining factor” only if the defendant would not have discharged the plaintiff but for the plaintiff’s (sex); it does not require that (sex) was the only reason for the decision made by the defendant.3 [You may find (sex) was a determining factor if it has been proved that the defendant’s stated reason(s) for its decision(s) [(is) (are)] not the real reason(s), but [(is) (are)] a pretext to hide (sex) discrimination].4
+“(Describe the protected class, e.g. sex) was a determining factor” only if the defendant would not have [discharged] the plaintiff but for the plaintiff’s (describe the protected class, e.g. sex); it does not require that (describe the protected class, e.g. sex) was the only reason for the decision made by the defendant.3 [You may find (describe the protected class, e.g. sex) was a determining factor if it has been proved that the defendant’s stated reason(s) for its decision(s) [(is) (are)] not the real reason(s), but [(is) (are)] a pretext to hide (describe the protected class, e.g. sex) discrimination].4

 Notes on Use